 GCSE grades explained

 The key changes from the old style GCSE are:

-- A new grading system ranging from 1-9 with 9 being the highest grade awarded - Assessment in most subjects is by external exam only
+- A new grading system ranging from 1-9 with 9 being the highest grade awarded

+- Assessment in most subjects is by external exam only

 Careers Education & Guidance

 The choices that you make now are very important as they can affect the range of options available to you at the end of Year 11.
 To help make the right choices in Year 9, students are provided with reliable and timely careers information.

 The Holt School provides:

-Year 9

-- Careers lessons in PSHE - Computer software to match strengths and preferences to occupations - Specialist lessons/assemblies focusing on option choices - Careers guidance from specialist staff at school and at options/careers evening - One-to-one interview with a member of the senior leadership team or head of year

-Year 10 and Beyond

-- A citizenship programme that focuses on preparation for career management and exploration

-- One day of enterprise skills workshops

-- Guest speakers in a number of occupational areas from industry

-- Help with career decisions at 16+

-- Use of drop-in career clinics

-Students are reminded that they can help themselves by:

-- Looking out for lunchtime careers seminar dates on daily briefing. - Researching career options on the careers pages on FROG.
-Go to Departments/Careers and click on the link for Career Companion Online. - There is a tab for each year group containing relevant resources. - Visiting the careers library in the careers resource centre in the English block at break or lunchtime. - Using careers related computer software such as www.fasttomato.com (login is HOLW). - Talking about their career ideas with their teachers to connect what they are learning with job roles.
+Year 9 - Careers lessons in PSHE - Computer software to match strengths and preferences to occupations - Specialist lessons/assemblies focusing on option choices - Careers guidance from specialist staff at school and at options/careers evening - One-to-one interview with a member of the Senior Leadership Team or Head of Year Year 10 and beyond - A citizenship programme that focuses on preparation for career management and exploration - One day of enterprise skills workshops - Guest speakers in a number of occupational areas from industry - Help with guidance at 16+ - Use of drop-in career clinics - One week of compulsory work experience Students are reminded that they can help themselves by: - Looking out for lunchtime careers seminar dates on daily briefing. - Researching and attending career opportunities advertised on FROG. - Visiting the careers library in the Careers Resource Centre in the English block at break or lunchtime. - Using careers related computer software such as www.fasttomato.com (login is HOLW). - Talking about their career ideas with their teachers to connect what they are learning with job roles.
 Your Careers Lead is Mrs Hart.
-Please visit the Careers Resource Room situated in the English block for current information.
+Please visit the Careers Resource Centre situated in the English block for current information.
 Appointments are available on request.

-Core Subjects-Course Descriptions

-English Language & English Literature

-WHAT are these subjects about?
+Core Subjects-Course Descriptions Examination courses English Language & English Literature 13 Mathematics 14 Modern foreign languages French French fast track Spanish Spanish fast track 16 17 18 Physical education Physical education-GCSE Dance 19 20 Philosophy of religion 21 Science 22 English Language & English Literature WHAT are these subjects about?

 In English language and literature lessons you will be taught to read fluently and write effectively.
 As well as developing a confident control of standard English, you will learn to write grammatically correct sentences, deploy figurative language and analyse texts.
 You will be taught to respond to, and to write for, a range of audiences and purposes to provide information, entertainment and persuasion.
 In addition, your paragraphing, sentence structure, variety of expression and correct spelling and punctuation will continue to be assessed.
 The courses will allow you to develop your ability to read, understand, enjoy and respond to all types of texts from the 19th, 20th and 21st centuries.
 You will study poetry, prose and drama, including Shakespeare.
 There will also be an emphasis on developing your insight into how writers have particular viewpoints and perspectives on issues or themes that are important to the way we think and live our lives.
 You will therefore develop an awareness of personal, social, cultural and historical significance in literature.
 You will be encouraged to read widely, independently and critically, making informed comparisons between writing.
 The GCSE English Language and English Literature courses are inter-related and are not taught as separate entities.
 You will also have an opportunity to develop your ability to formally present ideas and arguments using standard English.
 WHY do I study these subjects?